-Gallaudet University estimates that nearly 300 sign languages currently exist in modern use – not all of which are designed solely for the deaf.
-Many of these sign languages are relegated only to a single community and may have only a few dozen speakers.
+There is disagreement about the exact number of sign languages in the world – as there is with spoken languages – and estimates of their numbers range from 130 to over 400.
+Not all sign languages are designed solely for the deaf, either.
+Many of these languages have become extremely small and are relegated only to a single community and may have only a few dozen speakers.

 Just like spoken languages, sign languages die out for very much the same reasons.
 They tend to be supplanted by larger, national sign languages, which are then replaced by globally powerful languages.
 And so on and so forth.